Print This Page

 Two funny stories must suffice:

-Pataky and his assistant coach, a great friend and colleague, John McCall, were known to drop the team off at their normal practice spot, sending them off on a seven mile run.
+Pataky and his assistant coach, great friend and colleague John McCall, were known to drop the team off at their normal practice spot, sending them off on a seven-mile run.
 The coaches would return later with a box of Krispy Kreme donuts and coffee, whereby they might joke with their hard-working athletes from an air-conditioned van as they enjoyed their sugary treats.

 Despite his soft-spoken nature, Pataky commanded deep respect, and his ability to bring out the best in young men solidified his legendary status at McCallie.
 His contributions to the school did not go unrecognized.
-In honor of his dedication, McCallie named the mathematics wing of the school’s academic building and the aquatic center for him, which ensured his legacy will continue to inspire future generations of students and athletes.
-Alice and John were never able to have children of their own, but as Pataky’s obituary noted, “his boys” were the thousands of young men he mentored at McCallie for more than a half century.
+In honor of his dedication, McCallie named an endowed chair in mathematics and the aquatic center for him, which ensured his legacy would continue to inspire future generations of students and athletes.
+Alice and John were never able to have children of their own, but as Pataky’s obituary noted, “his boys” were the thousands of young men he mentored at McCallie for more than half a century.

 Commemoration